Lead Opinion

 ¶ 16.
 The statute is long and complex.
 Neither attribute makes it unconstitutional, however, for neither is the proper measure of a statute's constitutionality.
 We have previously explained that:

-The principles underlying the void for vagueness doctrine . . . stem from concepts of procedural due process.
+The principles underlying the void for vagueness doctrine. .. stem from concepts of procedural due process.
 Due process requires that the law set forth fair notice of the conduct prohibited or required and proper standards for enforcement of the law and adjudication.
 Based upon these concepts of due process, a statute is void for vagueness if it fails to give notice to those wishing to obey the law that their conduct falls within the proscribed area, or if it fails to provide those who must enforce and apply the law objective standards with which to do so.

 ¶ 17.
 Our task, then, is to determine whether the statute provides objectively discernible standards by

 ¶ 18.
-The statute identifies five elements, each of which must be satisfied before a person may be civilly committed.
+The statute identifies five elements, each óf which must be satisfied before a person may be civilly committed.
 It precisely, though perhaps clumsily, identifies those to whom it applies.
-That the statute attempted to do all of this in one paragraph, rather than through separate, discrete subparts, does not make it unconstitutionally infirm.
+That the statute attempted to do all of this in one paragraph, rather than through separate, discrete subparts, does not make it constitutionally infirm.
 We measure the statute for its constitutionality, not its technique of draftsmanship.

 ¶ 19.
 First, a person who is the subject of a commitment petition must be mentally ill.
-See
+See Wis.
+Stat. § 51.20(l)(a)l.

 ¶ 20.
-Dennis H. argues that the fifth standard‘s definition of dangerousness is essentially no more than a reiteration of the definition of mental illness, although in slightly different terms, and therefore allows involuntary commitment upon a finding of mental illness alone.
+Dennis H. argues that the fifth standard's definition of dangerousness is essentially no more than a reiteration of the definition of mental illness, although in slightly different terms, and therefore allows involuntary commitment upon a finding of mental illness alone.
 This is not true.
-The fifth standard‘s definition of dangerousness requires proof of a substantial probability of something more than impairment;
+The fifth standard's definition of dangerousness requires proof of a substantial probability of something more than impairment; section 51.20(l)(a)2.e. requires proof of a substantial probability of a "loss of the individual's ability to function independently in the community or the loss of cognitive or volitional control over his or her thoughts or actions."
+In this regard, the fifth standard spells out a heightened standard of impairment — beyond the threshold definition of mental illness — for purposes of the dangerousness determination.
+Accordingly a finding of mental illness alone does not equate to a finding of dangerousness under the fifth standard.

 ¶ 22.
 Third, the person must show a "substantial probability" that he or she "needs care or treatment to prevent further disability or deterioration."
 Id.
 This must be "demonstrated by both the individual's treatment history and his or her recent acts or omissions."
 Id.